Open-Source vs. Closed Source-AI: An In-Depth Comparison and Implications from the EU AI Act

 3. Lack of Continuous Improvement

 Without the financial incentives and structured development pipelines of closed-source models, open-source AI might lag in advancements.
-Luttig argues, "Open-source models are largely backwards looking.
-I don’t expect capabilities plateau until the capex spend on GPUs and data reaches the tens of billions, on par with semiconductor manufacturing."
+Luttig argues, "Open-source models are largely backward-looking.
+I don’t expect capabilities to plateau until the capex spend on GPUs and data reaches the tens of billions, on par with semiconductor manufacturing."

 1. Superior Quality and Performance